 Yesterday, the New York State Department of Environmental Conservation (DEC) issued sweeping regulations that will undoubtedly affect dry cleaners across the state.
 Business owners and managers must become familiar with these new regulations that will impose significant financial a burden on some dry-cleaning businesses.

-As an initial matter, it's worth noting that dry cleaners exclusively using water-based cleaning processes or liquid carbon dioxide are exempt from these PERC-specific regulations.
-The remaining facilities that still use PERC, approximately 70 percent of all dry cleaners in the state, will need to comply with these proposed regulations.
-While a many of deadlines in the proposed rules are years into the future, affected owners, business managers, counsel and accountants should take note now.
+As an initial matter, it’s worth noting that dry cleaners exclusively using “water-based” cleaning processes or liquid carbon dioxide are exempt from these perchloroethylene (PERC) -specific regulations.
+The remaining facilities that still use PERC, approximately 70 percent of all dry cleaners in the state, will need to comply with these regulations.
+While many of the compliance deadlines in the new rule are years into the future, affected owners, business managers and attorneys should take note.

-Call the attorneys of Periconi, LLC at (212) 213-5500 if you operate a dry cleaning business and are going to be affected by the DEC's new Part 232 regulations.
+Call the attorneys of Periconi, LLC at (212) 213-5500 if you operate a dry-cleaning business and think your business is going to be affected by the DEC’s new Part 232 regulations.